cerner/terra-core/packages/terra-action-header/docs/README.md

 # Terra Action Header

-The terra-action-header component is a header bar that contains sockets for placing actionable items such as buttons and hyperlinks.
+The terra-action-header component is a header bar containing a title and optional actionable items.

 ## Getting Started